Bio724/Bio724-Lecture-Notes/lecture-awk-bash/awk.md

     awk -f ncRNAs.awk yeast_features.txt
     ```

-- `match(field, regex)` -- find the specified regex in the given field.
-Per the Gawk manual: \"Returns the character position (index) at which that substring begins (one, if it starts at the beginning of string).
+- `match(field, regex)` -- this is a function that finds the specified regex (regular expression) in the given field.
+Per the Gawk manual:

+    > "Returns the character position (index) at which that substring begins (one, if it starts at the beginning of string).
 If no match is found, return zero."

     The following example returns all features for which the attribute field indicates the product is uncharacterized: